solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 ### Hybrid Search

-In addition or searching on vectors, you can combine other content and metadata to further refine the results that are provided to the target models.
-This can be helpful for creating category or metadata-based containers in your data.
+In addition or searching on vectors, it is possible to combine other content and metadata to further refine the results that are provided to the target models.
+This can be helpful for creating category or metadata-based containers in the indexed data.

 ### Integration with AI Frameworks